© 2023 WRTI

 Pete Checchia

-Soprano Angel Blue in performance with The Philadelphians led by Yannick Nézet-Séguin
+Soprano Angel Blue in performance with The Philadelphia Orchestra, led by Yannick Nézet-Séguin, in Feb.
+2022.

-Join us on Sunday, Oct.
-16 at 1 p.m. on WRTI 90.1, and Monday, Oct.
-17 at 7 p.m. on WRTI HD-2 when our Philadelphia Orchestra in Concert series brings you a performance recorded live in February, 2022.
+Join us on Sunday, March 24 at 1 p.m. on WRTI 90.1, and Monday, March 25 at 7 p.m. on WRTI HD-2 when The Philadelphia Orchestra in Concert brings you an encore performance from the 2022-23 season.

 Composer Valerie Coleman talks with Susan Lewis about "This Is Not a Small Voice"